Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/stc.md

    ```

-## Retrieve Data Usage For Applications
+## Retrieve Data Usage for Applications

-To retrieve statistics about total network data consumed by applications:
+To retrieve the statistics about total network data consumed by the applications:

-1. Create filter for retrieveing data usage for applications:
+1. Create a filter for retrieving the application data usage:

-   This filter will be passed as a method parameter in GetStatisticsAsync() call.
+   This filter will be passed as a method parameter in `GetStatisticsAsync()` call.

    ```
    public static StatisticsFilter MakeFilter()